Skills Shortage May Require More Training

 If you can’t find individuals with all the skills you are looking for, determine which skills are the most essential and which you may be able to provide training for.
 As you hire, keep this baseline in mind and implement a program to get your new hires up to speed.

 High schools, community colleges, universities, and vocational programs across the nation partner with employers to help ensure their graduates are able to find employment once they graduate.
 Connecting with local schools and discussing what your needs are may help increase your pool of applicants.

 Training isn’t an inexpensive endeavor.
 It is, however, a worthwhile investment in the future of your company and industry.
 In addition, it can help promote retention with your employees and ensure that work is being completed to your specifications.

 If you’re interested in training your employees, you may find that you need additional cash flow to cover payroll for the training hours or other operating expenses as some of your staff focuses on learning new skills.
 If you’re in the manufacturing or construction sectors, consider purchase order financing or factoring to increase your cash flow.
 It can be difficult and frustrating to apply for a bank loan even when the benefits of increased capital are clear.
 Rather than relying on the traditional banking system, speak with a business funding group that offers PO financing and invoice factoring to see how you can increase your cash flow to grow your business.

-Business funding groups like Capstone Business Funding, LLC work with companies in particular industries to provide needed cash flow in a timely manner.
+Business funding groups like Capstone Capital Group, LLC work with companies in particular industries to provide needed cash flow in a timely manner.
 If you work on an invoicing system, you may be eligible for a factoring program.
-To find out more, visit the Capstone Business Funding, LLC website or contact us today.
+To find out more, visit the Capstone Capital Group, LLC website or contact us today.